daparohe/Trajectory-control-for-an-Industrial-Robot-Arm/README.md

 - `seguidor_de_linea_CNN.py`: Control code for the industrial arm trajectory using neural networks.

 - `comparacion_resultados.ipynb`: Python notebook comparing the trajectory graphs obtained by the three control algorithms.
 Libraries are used to obtain corresponding comparison metrics with the original curve.
+In addition, at the end of this file the images are saved with different colors for the purpose of visual comparison in the paper.

 Important Notes: